 These functions perform a (functional) principal component analysis (FPCA) of

-the input data and return an tfb_fpc
+the input data and return an tfb_fpc tf-object that uses the empirical

 eigenfunctions as basis functions for representing the data.
 The default

-") uses a (truncated) weighted SVD for complete
+("method = fpc_wsvd") uses a (truncated) weighted SVD for complete

 data on a common grid and a nuclear-norm regularized (truncated) weighted SVD

-for partially missing data on a common grid, see fpc_wsvd()
+for partially missing data on a common grid, see fpc_wsvd().

 The latter is likely to break down for high PVE and/or high amounts of